.

 • Roles and Responsibilities: Assign response duties to team members.

-• Communication Plan: Establish internal and external communication protocols.
+• Communication Plan: Establish protocols for internal and external communication.

-• Regular Testing: Conduct simulations and updates to address emerging threats.
+• Regular Testing: Regularly conduct simulations and update protocols to address emerging cybersecurity threats.

 Employee Training and Awareness

-Human error contributes to many cybersecurity breaches.
+Human errors lead to many cybersecurity breaches.
 Labs should conduct regular training to educate staff on best practices.

 Training Strategies:

-• Phishing Simulations: Test employees with mock phishing emails.
+• Phishing Simulations: Test employees with mock emails (phishing).

 • Security Policies: Implement clear guidelines on password management and data handling.